-Each radiologist has to earn a bachelor’s degree, pass the MCATs, and attend medical school in order to get radiology jobs.
-Next, they have to pass the USMLE, complete a residency program, and pass a licensing exam in order to obtain an official medical license.
+To qualify for radiology positions, each radiologist must earn a bachelor’s degree, pass the MCATs, and attend medical school.
+Following this, they need to pass the USMLE, complete a residency program, and pass a licensing exam to obtain an official medical license.

 Where Are The Radiologist Jobs?

-According to a 2020 study by the AMA, 54% of radiologists either own their practice or partner in one.
-37% of radiologist physicians work jobs as employees, and 9% are independent contractors.
+According to a 2022 study by the AMA, 49.7% of radiologists either own their practice or partner in one.
+This leaves over 50% of radiologist physicians working as employees, independent contractors, or some other non-owner capacity.

 You won’t find as many radiologists in small physicians’ offices or community outpatient clinics.
 This is largely due to the size and expense of medical imaging equipment.
 The X-rays, magnetic resonance imaging (MRI), computerized tomography (CT) scans and other imaging techniques that radiologists rely on to diagnose and create treatment plans for patients are most often found in imaging centers, not in small practices.

 Hence, the fact that most radiologists work in their own practice or as a partner may be part of why radiologists are some of the highest-paid physicians in the country.
-Data from the Bureau of Labor Statistics shows that the average physician in the U.S. earns an average of $208,000 per year.
-But a more in-depth look at these numbers shows that self-employed physicians earn an average of $360,752 per year.
+Data from the Bureau of Labor Statistics shows that the average physician in the U.S. earns an average of $239,200 per year.
+But a more in-depth look at these numbers shows that self-employed physicians earn an average of $374,000 per year, which is a 10% increase over last year.

 Where Are The Radiologist Jobs That Are Earning The Most?

-Medscape’s 2022 Radiologist Compensation Report ranks radiologists in the 8th highest paid physician position, with an average annual salary of $437,000.
+Medscape’s 2023 Physician Compensation Report ranks radiologists in the 7th highest paid physician position, with an average annual salary of $483,000.
 But how much you’ll earn as a radiologist depends upon the specific career path you’ve chosen.
 As well as if you’re board certified by the American Board of Radiology.

 There are several different types of radiologists, including interventional radiologists, diagnostic radiologists, and those that work in nuclear medicine.